 - A 2-3 page personal statement (as an electronic attachment with the application or as an e-mail attachment to email@example.com).

 - A reportable Law School Admission Test (LSAT) score.
-Applicants for the spring 2018 entering class must take the LSAT no later than the December 2017 test administration.
-Applicants for the fall 2017 entering class must take the LSAT no later than the June 2017 test administration, and are encouraged to register for an earlier administration.
+Applicants for the fall class must take the LSAT no later than the June test administration and are encouraged to register for an earlier administration.

-- Official transcripts from all colleges and universities attended must be received by the Law School no later than October 15th.
+- Official transcripts from all colleges and universities attended.
 Applicants must request that the transcripts be sent directly to the Law School Admission Council (LSAC).
-All applicants must register with the LSAC Credential Assembly Service (CAS) and have a CAS Report sent to AJMLS by the individual who wrote the letter.
+All applicants must register with the LSAC Credential Assembly Service (CAS) and have a CAS Report sent to AJMLS by the individual writing the letter.
+All official transcripts must be received by AJMLS by October 15th.
+All official transcripts verifying all academic credits undertaken and degree(s) conferred must be received by the Law School by October 15th.
+A student who has failed to submit their official undergraduate transcripts by October 15 will be automatically withdrawn from classes.

 - Two letters of recommendation that address the applicant’s character, academic ability, and potential for successful completion of a rigorous law school program.
 Letters may be sent to LSAC to be included with the CAS report, or mailed directly to AJMLS.